 Since 1997, our specialist teams have located and destroyed more than 200,000 landmines and over 20 million items of unexploded ordnance around the world.
 In the process, as well as saving lives,G4S teams have returned over 1,000 square kilometres of land to productive use, either for commerce or agriculture, and cleared more than 40,000 houses, allowing people to return to their homes.

 G4S is a founder signatory to the International Code of Conduct for Private Security Providers (2010).
 The Code was developed by representatives of the security industry (including G4S), civil society and the Swiss, US and UK governments.

 Based on international human rights standards, the Code sets out the principles for security operations in so-called "complex environments" - areas experiencing or recovering from disaster or unrest and where governments and the rule of law are weak.
 It covers recruitment, vetting and training of staff; the use of force by security officers, including the handling of firearms, health and safety; and reporting and complaints handling.

-Our specialist 'complex-environments' business, G4S Risk Management is fully accredited to ASIS PSC1 standard which demonstrates G4S RM's commitment, conformance and accountability to the principles outlined in the ICOC and the Montreux Document.
+G4S Tanzania was granted membership to the International Code of Conduct Association (ICoCA) in 2019.
+Since 2015, our specialist 'complex-environments' business, G4S Risk Management has been fully accredited to ASIS PSC1 and ISO 18788 standards which demonstrates G4S Risk Management's commitment, conformance and accountability to the principles outlined in the ICOC and the Montreux Document.